telefax/privateimagecollectionsorter/README.md

 ## How to sort and remove dupes (recursive/noprompt/delete).
-It will run through your entire collection and remove duplicate files.
+It will run through your entire collection and remove duplicate files, it'll take forever.

 ```cd /mnt/nas/imagearchive/ && fdupes -r -N -d .```